Skip to Main Content

 Overview

-Consumer finance companies and financial institutions trust Marci to guide them through the complexities of compliance and litigation.
+With extensive industry knowledge, Marci guides consumer finance companies and financial institutions across the country through the complexities of compliance and litigation.

-Marci’s entire legal career has been devoted to counseling providers of consumer financial services, including installment loan companies, motor vehicle finance companies, banks, credit unions, online lenders and short-term lenders throughout the country.
-She develops proactive compliance policies, procedures and strategies, consults on complex compliance questions, negotiates before state and federal regulatory agencies, and represents clients in individual and class claims regarding:
+Marci has devoted her career to counseling providers of consumer financial services, including installment loan companies, motor vehicle finance companies, banks, credit unions, online lenders, and short-term lenders.
+She develops practical, proactive compliance policies, procedures, and strategies; consults on complex compliance questions and helps clients consider risks; and negotiates before state and federal regulatory agencies.
+With experience addressing a wide variety of state-specific legislation throughout the country, Marci also represents clients in individual and class claims and is knowledgeable about matters regarding:

 • Wisconsin Consumer Act